- TABLE OF CONTENTS

 .....and, he actually said I could borrow it, so I took him up on it and went for a ride.

-I had a bike at home, but us kids in boarding school could not bring a bike to school.
+I had a bike at home, but we missionary kids in boarding school could not bring a bike to school.
 But the school staff's kids could have bikes.
 Rank has its privileges I suppose.

-Now, my bicycle rides living in Africa were never planned.
+Now, my bicycle rides in the Kenya Highlands were never planned.
 I got on the bike, and as I rode away, a plan presented itself.
 Why the staff did not insist on knowing where we were going is easily explained.
 We lived in an era when adults were not obsessed with nannying kids all the time.
 I feel sorry for kids today.
-They are now too dumb to take risks and survive.
-Then again, we also were clearly told the there are consequences, and we knew we were to blame if we did something dumb.
+They are now considered too dumb to take risks and survive.
+Then again, we also were clearly told that there are consequences, and we knew we were to blame if we did something dumb.
 Life in Africa did not come with 21 labels and warnings.

 On this Saturday I rode up the lay of the land on Kijabe mission station, leaving RVA behind and fading into memory.